Quasar continuum spectrum disfavors black holes with a magnetic monopole charge: NUMERICAL ANALYSIS

 \begin{itemize} \item {\textbf {Chi-square} $\boldsymbol {\chi^{2}}~$}:~ If $\{ \mathcal{O}_{i}\}$ represents a set of observed data with possible errors $\{ \sigma_{i} \}$, and \\ $\left\lbrace \Omega_{i}\left(g,a_{min}, \cos i_{min},\dot{M}_{min}\right)\right\rbrace$ denotes the corresponding theoretical estimates of the optical luminosity for a given $g$, then the $\chi^{2}$ of the distribution is given by,

 As discussed earlier, $ a_{min}, \cos i_{min}, \dot{M}_{min}$ denotes the set of spin, inclination angle and accretion rate associated with the $j^{th}$ quasar that minimizes the error between the theoretical and the observed optical luminosity for the chosen $g$.
 For our sample, the error $\{ \sigma_{i} \}$ corresponding to optical luminosities of individual quasars are not explicitly reported in \cite{Davis:2010uq}.
-Hence in \ref{eq_chi2_Bardeen}, errors in the bolometric luminosity is considered as the maximum possible error in the estimation of optical luminosity.
+Hence in \ref{eq_chi2_Bardeen}, we consider the errors in the bolometric luminosity as the maximum possible error in the estimation of optical luminosity.

 From \ref{eq_chi2_Bardeen}, we note that the value of $g$ for which $\chi^2$ gets minimized is the most favored value of the monopole charge.
 However, it is important to note that although we have two metric parameters $g$ and $a$ we do not minimize $\chi^2$ for both the metric parameters simultaneously since our goal is to investigate the most favored magnetic monopole charge from the quasar data.
 Therefore, $\chi^2$ is minimized with respect to only one parameter such that $\Delta \chi^2=1, 2.71, 6.63$ corresponding to 68\%, 90\% and 99\% confidence intervals \cite{1976ApJ...210..642A}.
 In \ref{chi2_Bardeen}, we show the variation of $\chi^2$ with the magnetic monopole charge parameter $g$.
 Since the theoretical optical luminosity depends on both the inner radius (which in the present context corresponds to $r_{ms}$) and the outer radius $r_{out}$ we use two sets of outer radii $r_{out}=500R_g$ and $r_{out}=1000R_g$.
 The figure clearly depicts that $\chi^2$ get minimized for $g=0$ irrespective of the choice of outer radius of the disk.
 The confidence intervals corresponding to 68\%, 90\% and 99\% are shown by the black, blue and magenta dashed lines.
 We note that when $r_{out}\simeq 500 R_g$, $g\gtrsim 0.03$ is outside 99\% confidence interval while when $r_{out}\simeq 1000R_g$, $g\gtrsim 0.13$ is outside 99\% confidence interval.
 This shows that very high values of monopole charge are \emph{not favored} from quasar optical data.
 We next discuss several error estimators to validate our findings.